kamaals/migration-doc/README.md

 API Development Plan
 ====================

-Phase 1: Foundation and Data Migration
+Phase 1: Core Tbles and Core Data Migration
 -------------------------------------

 This phase focuses on establishing the foundational APIs for the core entities and migrating existing data into the system.
 Some tasks are complete, while others remain pending.